- Windows 7 for 32-bit Systems Service Pack 1

 - You must have the servicing stack update (SSU) (KB4490628) that is dated March 12, 2019 or a later SSU update installed.
 For more information about the latest SSU updates, see ADV990001 | Latest Servicing Stack Updates.

-You don't have to restart your computer after you apply this update.
+You do not have to restart your device after you apply this update.

 Update replacement information

-This update replaces the previously released update KB 4516655.
+This update replaces the previously released update KB4562030.

 For information on SSUs, see the following articles: